-The next scheduled election is the Presidential Primary on March 10, 2020.
+The next scheduled election is the May 5, 2020 special election. .
 Voters who have requested placement on the permanent AV list should receive their applications around mid June.
 If you did not receive an application and would like one you may download one here.

 HOW DO I REGISTER TO VOTE?
 Residents who are 17 1/2 years of age or older may register to vote at the Township Offices (7401 N 32nd Street), any Secretary of States Branch Office or the Kalamazoo County Clerk’s office.
 You may also acquire an application to register to vote at the Michigan Secretary of State website .